ThatQuiz Test Library Take this test now

 C) Standards and competencies stated in the K to 12 Curriculum Guide.

-D) The availability of assessment tools.
+D) The duration of the assessment cycle.

 • 6.
 What is the principle of constructive alignment in assessment tasks?